Ford GT40: History

 Overseen by Harley Copp, the team of Broadley, Lunn, and Wyer began working on the new car at the Lola Factory in Bromley.
 At the end of 1963, the team moved to Slough, near Heathrow Airport.
 Ford then established Ford Advanced Vehicles (FAV) Ltd, a new subsidiary under the direction of Wyer, to manage the project.

-The first chassis built by Abbey Panels of Coventry was delivered on 16 March 1964, with fiber-glass moldings produced by Fibre Glass Engineering Ltd of Farnham.
+The first chassis built by Abbey Panels of Coventry was delivered on 16 March 1964, with fibreglass mouldings produced by Fibre Glass Engineering Ltd of Farnham.
 The first "Ford GT" the GT/101 was unveiled in England on 1 April and soon after exhibited in New York.
 Purchase price of the completed car for competition use was £5,200.

-It was powered by the 4.7 L 289 cu in Fairlane engine with a Colotti transaxle.
-An aluminium block DOHC version, known as the Ford Indy Engine, was used in later years at Indy.
-It won in 1965 in the Lotus 38.
+It was powered by the 4.7 L HiPo (K-code) 289 cu in Fairlane engine with a Colotti transaxle.
+An aluminium block DOHC version, known as the Ford Indy V8 engine, won the 1965 Indianapolis 500 and in later years.

-Racing history
+Racing history '64-'65

-The Ford GT40 was first raced in May 1964 at the Nürburgring 1000 km race where it retired with suspension failure after holding second place early in the event.
-Three weeks later at the 24 Hours of Le Mans, all three entries retired, although the Ginther/Gregory car led the field from the second lap until its first pitstop.
+The Ford GT40 was first raced in May 1964 at the Nürburgring 1000 km where it retired with suspension failure after holding second place early in the event.
+Three weeks later at the 1964 24 Hours of Le Mans, all three entries retired, although the Ginther/Gregory car led the field from the second lap until its first pitstop.
 After a season-long series of dismal results under John Wyer in 1964, the program was handed over to Carroll Shelby after the 1964 Nassau race.
 The cars were sent directly to Shelby, still bearing the dirt and damage from the Nassau race.
 Carroll Shelby was noted for complaining that the cars were poorly maintained when he received them, but later information revealed the cars were packed up as soon as the race was over, and FAV never had a chance to clean and organize the cars to be transported to Shelby.

 Shelby's first victory came on their maiden race with the Ford program, with Ken Miles and Lloyd Ruby taking a Shelby American-entered Ford GT40 to victory in the Daytona 2000km in February 1965.
 One month later, Ken Miles and Bruce McLaren came in second overall (to the winning Chaparral in the sports class) and first in prototype class at the Sebring 12-hour race.
 The rest of the season, however, was a disappointment.